 Having considered the report of the Director on the collection of quota contributions (Document CSP24/22 and Add.
-I) and the comments expressed by the Executive Committee at its 113th Meeting1 with respect to the status of the collection of quota contributions;
+I) and the comments expressed by the Executive Committee at its 113th Meeting with respect to the status of the collection of quota contributions;

-Noting the report of the working party on the application of Article 6.B of the PAHO Constitution relating to the suspension of voting privileges of Member Governments that fail to meet their financial obligations to the Organization; and
+Noting the report of the Working Party on the application of Article 6.B of the PAHO Constitution relating to the suspension of voting privileges of Member Governments that fail to meet their financial obligations to the Organization; and

-Recognizing that, in the case of the three Member Governments subject to Article 6.B.
-Bolivia and Cuba had submitted formal written commitments to amortize their quota arrearages within a fixed number of years, and Haiti was not presently represented at this Conference,
+Recognizing that, in the case of the three Member Governments subject to Article 6.B, Cuba and Bolivia had submitted formal written commitments to amortize their quota arrearages within a fixed number of years, and Haiti was not presently represented at this Conference,

 - 1. To take note of the report of the Director on the collection of quota contributions (Document CSP24/22 and Add.
 I). - 2.
 To express appreciation to Member Governments that have already made payments in 1994, and to urge all Member Governments in arrears to promptly meet their financial obligations to the Organization. - 3.
-To congratulate Guyana for its successful payment efforts in fully meeting its quota obligations through 1994.
+To congratulate Guyana for its successful payment efforts in fully meeting its quota obligations through 1994. - 4.
+To recognize the efforts of the new Government of Antigua and Barbuda in meeting its financial commitment to the Organization. - 5.
+To approve the recommendation of the Working Party that the voting privileges of any Member Government subject to the application of Article 6.B be suspended until an acceptable plan of payment has been submitted to the Secretariat and to note that Cuba and Bolivia had now complied with this deferred payment requirement.

-- 4. To recognize the efforts of the new Government of Antigua and Barbuda in meeting its financial commitment to the Organization. - 5.
-To approve the recommendation of the working party that the voting privileges of any Member Government subject to the application of Article 6.B be suspended until an acceptable plan of payment has been submitted to the Secretariat and to note that Bolivia and Cuba had now complied with this deferred payment requirement. - 6.
-To endorse the working party's recommendation that all deferred payment plans be considered firm commitments by the countries concerned and not be modified in the future. - 7.
-To request the Director to: - (a) Continue to monitor the implementation of special payment agreements made by Member Governments in arrears for the payment of prior years' quota assessments: - (b) Advise the Executive Committee of Member Governments' compliance with their quota payment commitments; - (c) Report to the XXXVIII Meeting of the Directing Council on the status of the collection of quota contributions for 1995 and prior years.
+- 6. To endorse the Working Party's recommendation that all deferred payment plans be considered firm commitments by the countries concerned and not be modified in the future. - 7.
+To request the Director: - (a) To continue to monitor the implementation of special payment agreements made by Member Governments in arrears for the payment of prior years' quota assessments; - (b) To advise the Executive Committee of Member Governments' compliance with their quota payment commitments; - (c) To report to the XXXVIII Meeting of the Directing Council on the status of the collection of quota contributions for 1995 and prior years.